gsa-oes/office-of-evaluation-sciences/_projects/1729-2-patient-health-data-patient-reminders.md

 ## What was the impact?

 After 14 weeks, patients sent the Physician Accountability reminder were more likely to use flow sheets, had fewer prescriptions overall and few diabetes-related prescriptions ordered, and were less likely to receive an A1c test compared to patients who were not sent a reminder.
 Patients receiving the Basic or Gift Card reminders did not have significantly different values for these outcomes relative to the No Reminder group.

 ![image]({{site.baseurl}}/assets/img/project-images/1729-2-graph.webp)

-### <i>Related Publication</i>
+Related publication:
 Allyson Root, Christopher Connolly, Season Majors, Hassan Ahmed, and Mattie Toma. "<a href="https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocac069/6587354?login=true" target="_blank">Electronic blood glucose monitoring impacts on provider and patient behavior</a>." *Journal of the American Medical Informatics Association*, ocac069 (2022).

-<i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1729-increasing-patient-use-of-electronic-health-records.pdf">click here</a>.</i>
+Verify the upload date of our Analysis Plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1729-increasing-patient-use-of-electronic-health-records.pdf">on GitHub</a>.